magnusKue/raspberryPi-foodwatcher/README.md

 This Raspberry Pi project reduces food waste by allowing users to input perishable food items using a barcode scanner or an user interface and receive notifications before they expire.

 ## Why? _do you need this?_
-Food waste in households is a major problem, causing economic, social, and environmental issues.
+Food waste in households is a major problem, causing economic and environmental issues.
 It leads to resource loss and contributes to greenhouse gas emissions.
 Reducing food waste is crucial for promoting sustainability.

 ## What? _do you need?_
 1. raspberry Pi